 Fun fact: When the Social Security system was first enacted in the United States, the retirement age was 65, but the average lifespan in the U.S. was 61.7 years [ref].
 Therefore, not many people ever received Social Security.
 Now with the average lifespan at 79.3 [ref], nearly everyone receives Social Security as they retire around age 65, and they receive it for 15 years.
 Our new economy should likely take these changing demographics into account when determining the retirement age.

 So let’s make an assumption: Our million-person city will have 1,050 million hours of available human working time from its residents.
-500,000 residents are working 5 days a week for 42 weeks per year (10 weeks of paid vacation and sick time per year), or 210 work days per year.
+500,000 residents are working 5 days a week for 42 weeks per year (they receive 10 weeks of paid vacation and sick time per year), or 210 work days per year.
 250,000 residents are working at half that rate.
-And 250,000 residents are getting a free ride (e.g. all pre-teen children are in this group).
+And 250,000 residents are getting a free ride (e.g. all pre-teen children are in this group, all new mothers, people disabled by stroke, cancer, accidents, etc. ).

 What is the city going to do with that 1,050 million available hours of human time?
 It will easily create all of the products and services that our one million residents need to live great lives at a great standard of living.
 In our calculations above, we only need 940 million hours of human time to operate the city.
 We have 110 million surplus hours for things like entertainment (see Appendix C).